Sajeg/Beatify/README.md

 7. The click on "Save the Playlist Button" and it should be automaticlly installed in the Beat Saber folder

 # Set Up for development
-The requirements are in [requirements.txt](https://github.com/Sajeg/Beatify/blob/main/requirements.txt) but you also need a file `Credentials.json` placed in the root of the Project with:
+The requirements are in [requirements.txt](https://github.com/Sajeg/Beatify/blob/main/requirements.txt) but you also need a file `credentials.json` placed in the root of the Project with:

 `{"SPOTIPY_CLIENT_SECRET" : "Your Spotify Client Secret", "SPOTIPY_CLIENT_ID" : "Your Spotify Client ID"}`
 You get these by creating an app on [Spotify Developers](https://developer.spotify.com/dashboard/create).

 # Legal
-I am in no connection with Spotify nor with Beat games.
+- I am in no connection with Spotify nor with Beat games.
+- The Font in the Logo is Shadows Into Light by Kimberly Geswein